Purpose

 The

-Data distribution: Since OceanBase Database is a distributed database, data may be distributed across different OBServer nodes.
-The
+Distribute the data: Since OceanBase is a distributed database, data for each partition may be distributed across different OBServer nodes.

 Considerations

-LOAD DATAstatement on a table that contains triggers.To import data from an external file, you must have the
+LOAD DATAstatement is prohibited for tables with triggers.To import data from an external file, you must have the

-FILEprivilege and the following settings:- When loading a server-side file, you must set the system variable secure_file_priv to specify the path for accessing files during import or export.
+FILEprivilege and the following settings:- When loading server-side files, you must set the system variable secure_file_priv in advance to configure the accessible path for import or export files.

-- When loading a local client-side file, you must add the
+- To load a local client file, you must add the

 --local-infile[=1]option when starting the MySQL/OBClient client to enable data loading from the local file system.

-When using partitioned table bypass import, the target table cannot be a replica table, and it cannot contain auto-increment columns, identity columns, or global indexes.
+When using direct load for a specified partition, note that the target table cannot be a replicated table and must not contain auto-increment columns, identity columns, or global indexes.

 Syntax